 The study concluded that the accommodation in the reception and processing centres does not reach the intensity level of a deprivation of liberty if the daily possibility to leave the centre is guaranteed and if there are no further restrictions.
 So although there is no clear definition, we would suggest not to qualify the stay in the ordinary federal asylum centres as de facto detention.

 In 2020, the Federal Administrative Court has ruled that the placement in a special centre does not constitute deprivation of liberty, despite entailing significant restrictions of personal freedom and freedom of movement.

 The location of some centres is very remote.
-A good example are the Boudry and Giffers/Chevrilles federal centres as well as the centre of Les Verrières are, for example, characterised by their isolation.
+The Boudry and Giffers/Chevrilles federal centres as well as the centre of Les Verrières are, for example, characterised by their isolation.
 The Boudry centre is located in a complex that includes the asylum processing centre and a psychiatric hospital.
 It is several kilometres away from the surrounding village and about 15km from the town of Neuchâtel.
 The waiting and departure centre of Chevrilles is even more isolated.
 In order to get there by public transport, it is necessary to take a 20-minute bus ride from the city of Fribourg, which costs CHF 7.80.
 Once arrived in the village of Chevrilles, it still takes a 20-minute walk to reach the centre.
 There are two buses per hour driving to both centres, and asylum seekers receive every week a single ticket to go to Neuchâtel or Fribourg and 3 CHF of pocket money per day, with the exception of persons from EU/EFTA countries or countries exempt from the visa requirement who do not receive any pocket money.